orxfun/orx-parallel/examples/use_demo_tsp/README.md

 This version works well and is a good default starting point.

 The tradeoff is allocation behavior.
 Each iteration constructs a fresh `Vec<usize>` for the tour.
-As a result, allocation grows with problem size.
-For a fixed city count, allocation grows linearly with `iterations`.
+As a result, allocation grows with problem size and search intensity.
 If `num_cities` also increases, the per-iteration allocation cost grows as well.

 In memory-tight situations, this can become a problem.